easyfirst/docker-howto/blog.mvc/README.md

 * IDE - any text editor will suffice

-Lesson 1 - Build a basic app using dot net core
+Step 1 - Build a basic app using dot net core
 ================================================
 Create a mvc project called blog.mvc, run it and check http://localhost:5000 to verify that it has been created successfully.
 ```